SonalPinto/krz-arduboy2/README.md

 Licensed under Apache License, Version 2.0 (see [LICENSE](LICENSE) for full text).
 Except for portions explicitly noted.

 The original Arduboy2 library ([link](https://github.com/MLXXXp/Arduboy2)) is licensed under BSD 3-Clause ([link](https://opensource.org/licenses/BSD-3-Clause)).

+The games and libraries have their licenses in their individual directories.